-The Orient Mine and its summer bat colonies are free for all visitors to view and enjoy.
+The Orient Mine and its summer bat colonies are free for all guests to view and enjoy.
+Access to non-guests is limited to the Black Canyon trailhead.
+The road to this trailhead is primitive, not maintained and may not be passable without high clearance vehcile.
 Overnight camping is not permitted.
 No fires, cooking or grill use permitted.

 Always check-in at the OLT Welcome Center before proceeding.
 Staff have helpful information regarding the bat outflight and other attractions.